 - DISSOLVE TO:

 They are not used much nowadays.
 On the pro screenwriters use transitions as they work with directors all the time.
-Unless really required, better not to use them.
+Unless required, better not to use them.
 They take up valuable space in the script.

 Related: 18 Best Books & eBooks on The Art of Screenwriting